eandrade0010/summit/intellectual/BOOKS.md

 11. *Theodore Rex* by Edmund Morris
 12. *Walden and Civil Disobedience* by Henry David Thoreau
 13. *Civilization and its Discontents* by Sigmund Freud
+14. *The Age of Reason* by Thomas Paine